CaioDaumann/CaioDaumann/README.md

 Currently, my primary projects involve:

 Correction of Simulation Mis-modeling: The CMS detector is a complex machine, and simulations of physical processes cannot account for everything that occurs within the detector.
 I am dedicated to correcting simulation inaccuracies to enhance the alignment with the observed data.
-To achieve this, we are employing auto-regressive neural spline flows.
+To achieve this, we are employing conditional auto-regressive neural spline flows.

 Early Run3 Higgs to gamma gamma Effort: I actively contribute to the development of the analysis framework HiggsDNA, a novel framework that fully utilizes columnar analysis for the Early Run3 Higgs to gamma gamma effort.